Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Disk Management/Disk scheduling/Disk Scheduling.md

 #### Seek Time:

-* Seek time is the time it take
+* Seek time is the time it takes a hard disk drive to move the read/write head to the correct location on the disk platter to access data.
+* Seek time is one of the factors that determines the overall access time of a hard disk drive.

+#### Rotational Latency: